AM0TZ/StarTechGames/README.md

 ## Usage

-1. Place your `.pde` games into subfolders under `games/` (make sure to include the `nitz13D.pde` and the `data` folder)
+1. Place your `.pde` games into subfolders under `games/` (make sure to include the `nitz13D.pde` and the `data` folder. for a game thumbnail in the launcher - create a `launcher_thumbnail.png`)
 2. use the shortcut `משחקים`, pointing to `launcher.vbs`, or use the `.vbs` file directly (the `launcher.vbs` runs the `.pde` using the shared `/processing-java.exe`)
-4. in the launcher windows Click a thumbnail to play the game!
+3. in the launcher windows Click a thumbnail to play the game!

 ---